 For the present example, we take $\alpha=2.5>\alpha_{bp}$.
 We also fix $\varepsilon=0.1$ and compare it with the singular limit $\varepsilon=0$.\\

-One can show that the delay differential equation \cite[Chapter 4]{LvV_thesis} has an entire solution $z(s)$, which satisfies $z^\prime(s)\to c_0<0$ as $s\to \infty$, $z^\prime(s)\to c_p$ as $s\to \infty$ and $z^\prime(s)$ is increasing in $s$.
-That is, in the singular limit $\varepsilon=0$ there exist a travelling front which changes direction, i.e. it initially travels to te left with negative speed (asymptotic to $c_0$ in backward time) and eventually approaches the positive speed $c_p>0$.
-In this example we explore numerically whether the PDE~\eqref{eq:PDE_model_fast_reaction} has a similar direction reversing travelling front solution for $0<\varepsilon \ll 1$ (approaching $c_0(\varepsilon)$ and $c_p(\varepsilon)$ in backward, respectively forward time).\\
+One can show that the delay-differential equation \cite[Chapter 5]{LvV_thesis} has an entire solution $z(s)$, which satisfies $z^\prime(s)\to c_0<0$ as $s\to -\infty$, $z^\prime(s)\to c_p>0$ as $s\to \infty$, and $z^\prime(s)$ is increasing in $s$.
+That is, in the singular limit $\varepsilon=0$ there exists a travelling front which changes direction, i.e.\ it initially travels to the left with negative speed (asymptotic to $c_0$ in backward time) and eventually approaches the positive speed $c_p>0$.
+In this example we explore numerically whether the PDE~\eqref{eq:PDE_model_fast_reaction} has a similar direction-reversing travelling front solution for $0<\varepsilon \ll 1$ (approaching $c_0(\varepsilon)$ and $c_p(\varepsilon)$ in backward, respectively forward time).\\